 Another thing that caught me out was the impact the new day to day environment would have on me.
 A mentor would have supported me in the planning process to ensure that I was setting realistic timeframes in which to achieve my goals.

-Another great resource is The Institute of Enterprise and Entrepreneurs (IOEE) which is a great community network.
+A great resource is The Institute of Enterprise and Entrepreneurs (IOEE) which is a great community network.
 As well as promoting Mentorsme, they are also offering free membership to potential and early stage start-ups as they recognise that the earlier people seek quality support to start or grow their business the more successful they are.

 My reluctance to pay for a service that I felt I should have been able to cope without left me disadvantaged.
 It’s my mission to help others prevent making the same mistake.
 Find a mentor.
 Let them support you to on your path to success.
 They are the hidden gems that can make or break a business in it’s first twelve months as well as support it throughout growth.

 Rekha Mehr, who contributed this blog, is founder and owner of Pistachio Rose, a London-based business creating high-end Anglo-Indian cakes and sweets.
-She is working with the Department for Business, Innovation and Skills as an ‘Entrepreneur in Residence’ to be a voice in government for start up businesses and small firms.